-It’s the end of 2016 and Scotland is getting ready to welcome the New Year, and we certainly don’t do it by half!
+It’s the end of the year and Scotland is getting ready to welcome the New Year, and we certainly don’t do it by half!
 Hogmanay is a special occasion in Scotland and is by far the biggest celebration of the year!

 Here is everything you wanted to know about New Year and how we celebrate it here in Scotland: (more…)

 In the Contemporary Art Practice course, you will be asked in fourth year to make a choice in what title you want for your Honours Degree Award.
 Your options are; BA (Hons) Contemporary Art Practice, BA (Hons) Contemporary Art Practice (Photography), BA (Hons) Contemporary Art Practice (Moving Image), BA (Hons) Contemporary Art Practice (Printmaking) or BA (Hons) Contemporary Art Practice (Sculpture). (more…)

 One of the key things that sets RGU apart from other universities is its employability figures.
 By focusing significantly on building the skills and work experience that employers look for, RGU students graduate with strong attributes on their CV.
 Throughout a year of applying to various industrial placements it has become obvious to me how important it is to be continually improving your CV while still in uni. (more…)